 The story is a straightforward run-through of the basics of the genre a terrible crime of the past replaying itself in the present, it being suggested that everything is in the heroines mind and she insistently going on a quest to find out what happened and lay it all to rest.
 The eventual explanation of what happened to Simon falls into place with a cleverness and the final images of the film with Belen Rueda accepting her role as den mother to the orphans is effectively haunting.
 In the central role, Belen Rueda gives a strong and vulnerable performance that carries the film a considerable part of the way.

 An English-language remake has been announced for sometimes in the 2010s.
 J.A.
-Bayona next made the acclaimed non-genre tsunami drama The Impossible (2012) and returned to genre material with A Monster Calls (2016) about the relationship between a boy and a monster.
+Bayona next made the acclaimed non-genre tsunami drama The Impossible (2012) and returned to genre material with A Monster Calls (2016) about the relationship between a boy and a monster and the upcoming Jurassic World: Fallen Kingdom (2018).
+Bayona has also produced the horror film Marrowbone (2017).